jsiegenthaler/homebridge-eosstb/README.md

 ### Media State (Play/Pause) Limitations
 The eosstb plugin can detect the current and target media state and shows STOP, PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
 Unfortunately, the Apple Home app cannot do anything with the media state (as at iOS 14.4) apart from allow you to read it in the Shortcuts app.
 Hopefully this will improve in the future.

+### Closed Captions Limitations
+The eosstb plugin can detect the closed captions state (**Subtitle options** in the set-top box menu) and shows ENABLED or DISABLED in the Homebridge logs.
+Unfortunately, the Apple Home app cannot do anything with the closed captions state (as at iOS 14.4) apart from allow you to read it in the Shortcuts app.
+Hopefully this will improve in the future.

 ## Configuration
 _Note that the config changed from 0.1.13 to 1.0.0.
 If you are updating, please make sure your config matches the examples shown here._